c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 .. [#] The tool used to compress sids is this: `sid_to_exo.py <https://github.com/ricardoquesada/c64-misc/blob/master/tools/sid_to_exo.py>`__
 .. [#] The decompression routine is in the .zip of the Exomizer_, but you can also see it here: `exodecrunch.s <https://github.com/c64scene-ar/chipdisk-nac-vol.1/blob/master/src/exodecrunch.s>`__
-.. [#] The great idea of ​​making a special charset to simplify the performance is from Alakran
+.. [#] The great idea of making a special charset to simplify the performance is from Alakran
 .. [#] Or as Acid recommends, you could only optimize ``set_pixel() `` with tables to avoid multiplication.
 .. [#] More tricks on how to optimize 6502 are here: `6502 assembly optimizations <https://wiki.nesdev.com/w/index.php/6502_assembly_optimisations>`__ and here `Synthetic instructions <https://wiki.nesdev.com/w/index.php/Synthetic_instructions>`__.
 And also here: `CodeBase64 <http://codebase64.org/>`__
 .. [#] For more information about Bad Lines go to `Beyond the Screen: Rasters and Cycles <http://dustlayer.com/vic-ii/2013/4/25/vic-ii-for-beginners-beyond-the-screen-rasters-cycle>`__